josefmonje/UPmap/README.md

 This project was made for my HTML/CSS/JS class.

-I decided to create a fast-loading map of UP Diliman.
-Using officially published info and Google Static Maps API, this is the result of that work.
+I decided to create a fast-loading map of UP Diliman using officially published information and Google Static Maps API.